LuJunru/CHIME/README.md

-# CHIME
-[COLING 2020] CHIME: Cross-passage Hierarchical Memory Network for Generative Review Question Answering
+# [COLING 2020] CHIME: Cross-passage Hierarchical Memory Network for Generative Review Question Answering

+## Introduction
+This is